i6mi6/react-native-parallax-scroll-view/README.md

 ### 0.18.0 (Compatibility with React Native 0.20.0)

 - **Breaking:** Removes `ParallaxScrollView#scrollWithoutAnimationTo` since this has been deprecated in React Native.
+If you used this method previously, use `scrollTo` instead.
 - Adds `ParallaxScrollView#getScrollableNode` method, which is required in React Native 0.20.0 for components implementing `ScrollView` interface.